Aria Montgomery: Pretty Little Liars: The Perfectionists

 After the second episode it was revealed that Aria and Ezra adopted a baby girl who they named Katherine Ella.
 It was also revealed that Aria's first book will turn into a movie which will feature Reese Witherspoon.

 Pretty Little Liars: Original Sin

-In the final episode when Tabby asks Imogen if she wants her to accompany her to Rosewood to deliver her baby to her new family, Imogen mentions that if she wishes and that those who will adopt her baby are writers named Aria and Ezra.
+In the final episode on season 1 when Tabby asks Imogen if she wants her to accompany her to Rosewood to deliver her baby to her new family, Imogen mentions that if she wishes and that those who will adopt her baby are writers named Aria and Ezra.
 She also mentions that she is happy with them because they will allow her to keep in touch with the baby.

+In the Season 2 premiere, it is revealed, Imogen changed her mind about letting Aria and Ezra adopt her daughter because she got a "weird vibe" from Ezra.

+In episode 5, Tabby and Imogen break into Sullivan's office and go through the private practice files, finding some on Aria, Hanna Marin, Spencer Hastings, and Emily Fields.

 Reception

 Lucy Hale's character Aria received mixed to negative reception from fans.
 Most notably, Aria is acknowledged for having a unique fashion sense that piqued the interest of many fans.
 However, many viewers have expressed dislike for the character for being the most selfish out of the other Liars, and often acting without regard for others.

 Her romantic teacher-student relationship with Ezra Fitz was controversial throughout the series, especially due to it being romanticized and rarely addressed as problematic in the show.
 Many critics have panned the representation of Aria as an equal in the relationship, with reviewers stating that she was a victim of statutory rape all throughout the series.